Rushabh-Taneja/blue_stamp_engineering/index.md

 For my first milestone, I attached a functioning keypad and a servo and set a passcode to activate them.
 This is the first security system and the locking system that I plan to use, leaving only the fingerprint sensor and the installation in the box.
 I used jumper cables to connect the servo and number pad to the Arduino board.
 I used C++ to create a matrix that matched every key on the keyboard to provide an output representing the same number when the respective key was pressed.
 This allowed for a user to input values which were later used to make a code to compare with the password.
 The only exceptions to this were "*" and "#" which cleared the code and compared it with the password respectively.
 I then added the servo to function as part of a locking system.
 When the proper code was put in, the servo would turn 90° which would be used to either lock or unlock the box.

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/watch?v=e8Pgml_ho5w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/e8Pgml_ho5w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Code
-Here's where you'll put your code.
-The syntax below places it into a block of code.
-Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.

 ```c++
 #include <Keypad.h>